To go through this tutorial, you need the following software installed:

-The easiest way to setup these prerequisites is to use the Miniconda Python 3 distribution.
-The tutorial assumes that you are using either Linux or MacOS X. Both Snakemake and Miniconda work also under Windows, but the Windows shell is too different to be able to provide generic examples.
+The easiest way to set these prerequisites up, is to use the Mambaforge Python 3 distribution (Mambaforge is a Conda based distribution like Miniconda, which however uses Mamba a fast and more robust replacement for the Conda package manager).
+The tutorial assumes that you are using either Linux or MacOS X. Both Snakemake and Mambaforge work also under Windows, but the Windows shell is too different to be able to provide generic examples.

 If you already use Linux or MacOS X, go on with Step 1.

-If you use Windows, you can setup a Linux virtual machine (VM) with Vagrant.
+If you are using a version of Windows older than 10 or if you do not wish to install the WSL, you can instead setup a Linux virtual machine (VM) with Vagrant.

 First, install Vagrant following the installation instructions in the Vagrant Documentation.

-Then, create a reasonable new directory you want to share with your Linux VM, e.g., create a folder
+Then, create a new directory you want to share with your Linux VM, for example, create a folder named

 Open a command line prompt, and change into that directory.